 Find the therapist that best suits your needs.

-Our team consists of three clinical supervisors, three fully licensed clinicians, ten limited permit holders, and interns at varying stages of their academic journey.
+Our team comprises clinical supervisors, fully licensed clinicians, limited permit holders, and interns at varying stages of their academic journey.
 Awaken Wellness, MHC honors the diversity of our community by ensuring cultural diversity among our staff as each brings their own lived experience, expertise, and style in how they approach treatment.

 Celina Bravo